CSJDeveloper/sjiachen.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student in the [Department of Electrical and Computer Engineering](https://www.ece.utoronto.ca/) at the [University of Toronto](https://www.utoronto.ca/) supervised by Prof. [Baochun Li](https://iqua.ece.toronto.edu/bli/).
 Prior to starting my Ph.D., I worked as a research assistant in [Professor Chau Yuen's Lab](https://blogs.ntu.edu.sg/chau-yuen/).
 I received my B.Sc. and M.S. degrees in Information and Communication Engineering from [Xidian University](https://en.xidian.edu.cn/), Xi'an, China.
-My research focuses on distributed computing, multimodal machine learning, decision-making, and networking, as well as the intersections among these fields.
+My research focuses on distributed computing, multimodal machine learning, and decision-making, as well as on the intersections among these fields.

 __Research Highlights__
 - _Perception_: capturing explicit relationships for visual-language data in the world.